Equity Essentials Solution Set

 True to the asset class, ESG due diligence in private equity can be a bit more opaque, requiring more manual steps on the part of investors.
 Rather than turning to publicly listed data that public companies are increasingly reporting, investors must request details and data from a private equity manager regarding their portfolio companies.
 Doing so creates a significant amount of work – investors must gather all information from a variety of different sources, receive it in different formats, scrub it, store it, and then analyze it.
 The entire process involves a high degree of manual effort – something that should be avoided whenever possible when it comes to data analysis.

 Institutions are increasingly making decisions based on ESG metrics for the sake of their values, reputation, and portfolio performance.
 In fact, 57% of LPs say evidence and consideration of ESG forms a major part of due diligence, up from 38% in 2021.

 But understanding how to get started on screening for such broad concepts can be daunting.
 For institutions looking for a way forward into ESG investing, it helps to break down the journey into a few key steps.

-Limited Partner Portfolio Management’s data collection capabilities will help you gather and analyze ESG metrics and responses from your managers and investments.
-We know LPs’ needs differ from GPs’ needs, and our solution is optimized to help you track data both from your GPs and from your direct investment exposures while equipping you to analyze it through an ever-changing responsible investing lens.
-From data request to digestion to analysis, the flexibility of Limited Partner Portfolio Management can power institutions through the most challenging aspects of portfolio data management and analysis while supporting the fluidity needed in the ESG landscape.
+To truly master ESG due diligence, LPs will need a solution to track endless data points across all their alternative assets.
+The right solution should offer data collection capabilities that will help you gather and analyze ESG metrics and responses from your managers and investments.
+From data request to digestion to analysis, the right approach to ESG due diligence can power your team through the most challenging aspects of portfolio data management and analysis while supporting the fluidity needed in the ESG landscape.

 Learn more about how Allvue can help your business break down barriers to information, clear a path to success and reach new heights on the investment landscape.
 Fill out the form below and we’ll reach out to talk more about how we can help your business.